pmonks/alfresco-bulk-import/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
 name: 🚀 Feature Request
 about: I have a suggestion (and may want to implement it 🙂)!
+PLEASE REVIEW THE [CONTRIBUTING GUIDELINES](https://github.com/pmonks/alfresco-bulk-import/blob/master/.github/CONTRIBUTING.md) BEFORE RAISING AN ENHANCEMENT REQUEST!

 ---